 Barbell Preacher Curl

-The Barbell Preacher Curl is performed on a preacher bench, where your arms rest against a pad while lifting the bar.
-This setup limits body movement and helps you train the arms through a clean, controlled motion, making it useful for building strength with strict form.
+The Barbell Preacher Curl is performed on a preacher bench where your arms rest against a pad while lifting the bar.
+This setup eliminates body momentum and forces the biceps to handle the load through a clean, strict range of motion.
+Preacher curl training produces distinct hypertrophy patterns compared to other curl positions, with greater growth in the distal portion of the biceps (Kassiano et al., 2025).

-You should feel the work mainly in the front of your upper arms, especially in the lower part of the lift.
-Keep your arms pressed into the pad, move smoothly through the range, and avoid locking out or bouncing at the bottom to maintain constant control.
+The shoulder-flexed position on the preacher bench places the highest resistance at longer muscle lengths, which influences both strength and muscle size adaptations differently than curls performed with the shoulder extended (Attarieh et al., 2025).
+You should feel the work mainly in the front of your upper arms, especially in the lower portion of the lift.
+Keep your arms pressed into the pad, move smoothly, and avoid locking out or bouncing at the bottom.

-This exercise fits well as a focused arm movement after heavier lifts or as a main isolation exercise.
-You can make it easier by reducing the weight or shortening the range, and harder by slowing the lowering phase while keeping every rep controlled.
+This exercise fits well as a focused arm movement after heavier compound lifts or as a main isolation exercise on arm day.
+You can adjust difficulty by changing the weight, shortening the range of motion, or slowing the lowering phase to increase time under tension.

 - Sit on the preacher bench and adjust the seat height so your armpits rest comfortably on the angled pad.